IT’S A SMALL WORLD AFTER ALL

 A Platform for Women to Inform with Passion.

-TGIF is a dynamic women’s speaker series that hosts quarterly events featuring thought leaders and industry experts.
-Our goal is to educate, empower, and inspire women within our community, sparking creativity and new possibilities.
-Each gathering highlights accomplished women who share both their professional journeys and personal stories, offering valuable insights, expertise, and wisdom.
+TGIF is a women’s speaker series that features quarterly meetings with thought leaders and industry experts, designed to educate, empower, and ignite creativity and possibilities for women in our community.
+Each event showcases accomplished and talented women who will share their professional and deeply personal stories, along with their knowledge, expertise, and wisdom.

 Doors open at 9:30 a.m.
 Brunch will be served.
 Ample parking available.